 Is the site accessible?

 Whilst the management will make every effort to ensure the site is as accessible as possible and are working with the council to achieve this, it is an entirely outdoor event which is held on grassland which may be uneven in places.
 The nearest disabled parking is in Chippenham car park next to the event.
+There is a disabled mobile loo on site.

 What happens if I become unwell at the Festival?